MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/stores/custom-stores-for-player-segments.md

     - You must secure the client API methods with our [API Access Policy](../../config/gamemanager/api-access-policy.md) to prevent multiple purchases, or make repurchasing less meaningful through game design.

 - Content should be relevant to the segment:
-  - Whales are willing to spend large amounts of real money, and are therefore likely to buy more expensive bundles, if the value is worthwhile.
+  - Whales are willing to spend large amounts of real money - and are therefore likely to buy more expensive bundles - if the value is worthwhile.
   - First time buyers may be given an option which is a particularly good deal, but can *only* be (usefully) obtained once.
   - End game players may only be interested in a specific subset of items.